 It can pay to invest in building an effective customer service training program for your company.
 Customer-centric companies are 60% more profitable than businesses that don’t put their customers first and employees are more likely to be engaged—at rates 1.5x higher than the competition, reports Forbes.

-In the years to come, prioritizing talent management and coaching will become even more crucial as customer service needs are expected to grow increasingly complex, according to a McKinsey & Company analysis of the future of customer care.
+In the years to come, prioritizing talent management and coaching customer service representatives will become even more crucial as customer service needs are expected to grow increasingly complex, according to a McKinsey & Company analysis of the future of customer care.

 Ultimately, training is key to avoiding customer service agent attrition, which can lead to lower customer satisfaction scores and higher operating costs—with each new agent that needs to be hired and brought up to speed adding up to $20,000 in costs related to lost productivity and training, reports McKinsey & Company.